Social media fuels new type of ‘fog of war’ in Ukraine conflict

 “If you know how to curate your menu and your feed, it’s probably adding more visibility than confusion,” said Thomas Rid, a professor of strategic studies at the Johns Hopkins School of Advanced International Studies.
 “We only will know if that’s definitely true in a couple of weeks.”

-Mikhail Klimentov contributed to this report.
+Mikhail Klimentov and Elizabeth Dwoskin contributed to this report.